OpenDevelopmentMekong/wpsparql/README.md

 ## Feature 2: Query SPARQL endpoint

-wpsparql exposes the shortcode **[wpsparql_query_datasets query="QUERY"]** which can be used to generate a query and present the results returned by the endpoint.
+wpsparql exposes the shortcode **[wpsparql_query_endpoint query="QUERY"]** which can be used to generate a query and present the results returned by the endpoint.

 The shortcode has following parameters: